 - The applicant can prove that demolition is necessary due to the owner’s medical condition and the owner is a low- or moderate-income household who will continue to occupy the replacement dwelling

 - The applicant establishes that the demolition is necessary due to “factors beyond the owner’s control and reasonable ability to remedy.”

 - Code of Ordinances, Chapter 18 – Affordable Housing Demolition Tax and Affordable Housing Fund, City of Evanston, IL – Excerpt from the municipal code describes the purpose and mechanics of the city’s tax on demolition of a residential structure.

 - §42–3402.04.
 Conversion fee, Code of the District of Columbia – Excerpt from the District’s code describes how the condo conversion fee works, including fee exemptions and timing of payment.

 Demolition taxes can also be adopted to discourage “teardowns” and encourage the preservation of older homes, which are often more affordable to residents than the new construction that would replace them.
-Click here to learn about policy tools that focus specifically on preserving existing affordable housing.
+Learn more about policy tools that focus specifically on preserving existing affordable housing.

 Demolition taxes and condo conversion fees are often established as sources of funding for affordable housing trust funds.
-Click here to learn more about housing trust funds.
+Read more about housing trust funds in our policy brief.